23 January 2018

 Of course, once you arrive for your assignment you’ll want to enjoy the experience AND put on a good show.

-So join us for the final part of our Housesitting For Beginners guide, where we’ll show you how to handle your first assignment and start to build yourself a reputation as the perfect housesitter.
-Coming very soon!
+So join us for the final part of our series, where we’ll show you how to handle your first assignment and start to build yourself a reputation as the perfect house sitter.

 - What’s It Like To Housesit in Rural France?